chef/automate/components/automate-chef-io/content/docs/data-lifecycle.md

 ```

 * `periodic_purge` - How often to run the purge job
-  * `compliance-reports` - Chef Inspec reports
+  * `compliance-reports` - Chef InSpec reports
   * `compliance-scans` - Chef Compliance scans

 ##### Event Feed Job Settings

-The `event_feed` data type has one event feed purge job with one ElasticSearch purge policy.
+The `event_feed` data type has one event feed purge job with one Elasticsearch purge policy.

 ```json
 { "job_settings": [